 - The Bush Medicine Circle will be open year round at Hidden Garden.
 Visitors will learn about Afro-Botany through our new numbering system, accompanied by an online database, choosing either a self-guided tour or with one of our local herbalists.
 We will continue to offer onsite learning experiences to students, academics and community members.

 - Natural Choices Botanica School is hosting a virtual Afro-Botany Research Seminar.
 We hold weekly Afro-Botany Research Seminars to provide a safe, academic environment for personal exploration, relationship building and advancement of our brand new field.
-Current topics of study include Pan-Diasporic Health Terminology, Sickle Cell Anemia, International Public Health Models and African Plant Spirit Medicine.
+Topics of study include Pan-Diasporic Health Terminology, Sickle Cell Anemia, International Public Health Models and African Plant Spirit Medicine.

 - Hidden Garden will continue to organize the Wellness Traditions Alliance, a community initiative started with Rich Coast Project in 2015.
 The Afro-Botany Conference provides a networking opportunity for the policy makers, academics and allopathic doctors who are pioneering the field of hybridized and culturally-sensitive health practices.

 - The Afro-Botany Conference will be held annually at Hidden Garden in August, to accompany Afro-Costa Rican Heritage Month.
 It is our goal to contribute the honoring of the botany and wellness strategies of African descendants in addition to other cultural pillars such as music, dance, fashion and food.
 Listen to a few of the speakers from our first year here, thanks to Rich Coast Project.

 - Hidden Garden offers a free virtual library, with a priority in documenting the wellness traditions of Africa and the African Diaspora, and of the Americas.
 To find more information on the topic of Afro Botany, use the search term AFR to see what we have available.